silverton-io/buz/README.md

 A lightweight, snowplow-compatible streaming event collection system.

-Honeypot is built for flexibility, scalability, and speed.
-While simultaneously being easy to configure, deploy, and manage.
+Honeypot is primarily built for flexibility, scalability, and speed.

+Secondarily for configuration, deployment, and management ease.

 ## Supported Event Payloads